-Sunflower seeds are quite sustainable, when compared with nuts i.e. cashews that I have used considerably as a key ingredient in past recipes.
-Sunflower seeds are also high in selenium, which is proven to prevent against cancer and other diseases.
+Sunflower seeds are quite sustainable when compared with cashews, for example.
+They are also high in selenium, which is proven to prevent against cancer and other diseases.
 Additionally, they are rich in Vitamin E, magnesium, folate, copper, and the following B vitamins: Thiamine (B1), Niacin (B3), and Pyridoxine (B6).

 I wanted to create a dish that resembled the flavors present in deviled eggs, because the Super Bowl is next month (and I know lots of people are into that).
 As a child I recall being present nearly-annually at Super Bowl parties, and my strongest memories of those events involved the food served.

 Appetiezer-type things, or “finger food”, typically chicken wings, chili nachos, and sometimes deviled eggs.
 I also remember seeing a lot of vegetable platters with ranch dip, and also trays with baguette slices and spinach-artichoke dip.
 Since I’ve already done a vegan-paleo rendition of spinach artichoke dip, I thought I’d try my hand at a deviled egg alternative (also involving raw vegetables/crudites).